scicomm-IISER/scicomm-IISER.github.io/_posts/Issue2/2025-02-15-probalChaudhuri.md

 I spent three years at UC Berkeley, from 1985 to 1988, and those years were pivotal in both my academic and personal growth.

-{% include article-image.html image="/assets/images/interviews/probalChaudhuri/fig2.png" caption="**Fig 2.** Prof. Chaudhuri did his Ph.D. in Statistics at University of California, Berkeley." width=600 %}
+{% include figure.html image="fig2.png" caption="Prof. Chaudhuri did his Ph.D. in Statistics at University of California, Berkeley." width=600 %}

 Swarnendu Saha(SS): And what was the political scenario in Bengal?